 What are some steps HBC will take in light of the coronavirus?
 We will make it a point to sanitize our building.
 We will have hand sanitizer available during our worship services and soap in the bathrooms for washing.
 The toys in the nursery are washed/sanitized every week (regardless of coronavirus), to prevent the spread of germs.

-Our Sunday morning worship services will be available via our Facebook.
+Our Sunday morning worship services will be available via Facebook and our website.
 Continue to faithfully give financial offerings by mail or online so that the ministry of the church thrives all the more in the midst of difficult days.
 I am reminded of the way Jesus ministered to those who were sick (Matthew 8).
 His compassion, love, and mercy, were remarkable.
 May our church emulate Christ’s ministry as we serve our neighbors and one another.

 As Christians, we know the ending.
 We know the God who created the Earth.
 We must not be stricken with fear, but have faith in the one who sovereignly reigns over the universe.
 Pray for the sick, give hope to the hopeless, minister to the shut-ins - all for the glory of Christ.
 And for Pete’s sake, don’t hoard toilet paper.